nuvla/documentation/docs/nuvla/user-guide/sign-up-in.md

 Visit the link given in that email to finish the registration process.
 This will send you back to the Nuvla welcome page, so that you can log in with your new account.

-> Note: the link provided by email can only be used once.
+> **NOTE:** the link provided by email can only be used once.
 If you use it again, you will receive an error message.

 ## Login

-Once you've registered with the Nuvla, you can then log into the server.
+Once you've registered with Nuvla, you can then log into the service.

 ![Sign In Page](/assets/img/sign-in.png)